On $r$-Simple $k$-Path and Related Problems Parameterized by $k/r$: Undirected -Simple -Path: Single-Exponential Time

 We now finish the proof of the bound on the number of distinct edges.
 Since the structure of undirected ($r$-simple) paths is significantly easier than directed ($r$-simple) paths, we are able to do this in a single step, rather than the more complex proof used for the directed case.

 \begin{lemma} Let $(G,k,r)$ be a nice \yes-instance of \undiPathR.
 Then, $G$ has an $r$-simple $k$-path with fewer than $30(k/r)$ distinct edges. \end{lemma}

 \begin{proof} We provide a proof sketch, since the details are similar to Lemma~\ref{lem:improvedBound} but somewhat simpler.
-Let $P$ be an $r$-simple path chosen by the same conditions as in Lemma~\ref{lem:improvedBound}, i.e., chosen to maximize $|V(P,r)|$ and minimize the number of distinct edges used.
+Let $P$ be an $r$-simple path chosen by the same conditions as in Lemma~\ref{lem:improvedBound}, i.e., chosen to minimize the number of distinct edges used, to maximize $|V(P,r)|$, and which satisfies the properties in Lemma \ref{lem:PsimpleUndirected}.
 Let $s'$ and $t'$ be its endpoints, and let $X=V(P,r) \cup \{s',t'\}$.
 Let $F=E(P_{\mathrm{simple}})$, partitioned as $F=F_1 \cup F_2$ where $F_1$ is the edge set of a tree that spans $X$.
-Then $|F_1| < 2|X|$ by Property~\ref{item:Psimple1Undirected}.
+Then $|F_1| < 2|X|$ by Property~\ref{item:Psimple1Undirected} in Lemma \ref{lem:PsimpleUndirected}.
 Let $H$ be the graph with edge set $F_2$.

-Let $C$ be a cycle in $H$ that is either even length or contains at least one vertex $v \notin X$ (or both), if such a cycle exists.
-Assign signs $\pm 1$ to the edges of $C$ such that for every vertex $v \in X \cap V(C)$, the edges incident with $v$ in $C$ have opposite signs.
+Let $C$ be a cycle in $H$ that is either of even length or contains at least one vertex $v \notin X$ (or both), if such a cycle exists.
+We assign either the sign $-1$ or the sign $+1$ to each edge of $C$, so that for every vertex $v \in X \cap V(C)$, the edges incident with $v$ in $C$ have opposite signs.
 Note that this is possible due to the conditions on $C$.
-As in Lemma~\ref{lem:improvedBound}, modifying the multiplicity in $P_{\mathrm{multi}}$ of every edge in $C$ by $t \in \pm 1$ times the sign of the edge creates a new graph with an Euler $(s',t')$-trail that forms an $r$-simple path (in particular, the maximum degree in $P_{\mathrm{multi}}$ is up to $2r$, and the degree of any vertex $v \in V(C) \setminus X$ is at most $2r-2$ before the modification).
-As in Lemma~\ref{lem:improvedBound}, The existence of such a modification contradicts our choice of $P$.
+As in Lemma~\ref{lem:improvedBound}, modifying the multiplicity in $P_{\mathrm{multi}}$ of every edge in $C$ by $t \in \{\pm 1\}$ times the sign of the edge creates a new graph with an Euler $(s',t')$-trail that forms an $r$-simple path (in particular, the maximum degree in $P_{\mathrm{multi}}$ is up to $2r$, and the degree of any vertex $v \in V(C) \setminus X$ is at most $2r-2$ before the modification).
+As in Lemma~\ref{lem:improvedBound}, the existence of such a modification contradicts our choice of $P$.
 Thus we assume that every cycle in $H$ is of odd length and lies entirely within $X$.

 We can now bound $|F_2|$.
-Consider first the multigraph $H'$ formed by contracting all edges in $H[X]$ (discarding any loops created).
-Then $H'$ is a simple forest, for which $X$ is a vertex cover; hence it contains fewer than $2|X|$ edges.
+Consider first the multigraph $H'$ formed by deleting all edges in $H[X]$.
+Then $H'$ is a simple forest (since $H$ has no cycle that contains at least one vertex $v \notin X$), for which $X$ is a vertex cover due to Property~\ref{item:Psimple1Undirected} in Lemma~\ref{lem:PsimpleUndirected}; hence it contains fewer than $2|X|$ edges.
 Furthermore, $H[X]$ itself is a cactus graph, hence contains fewer than $(3/2)|X|$ edges (this is folklore).
 Thus

 Hence the total number of distinct edges is less than